Visualizations for Linear Training#

 Results of Training Instance#

 The Dashboard tab, which is always present, contains Score Development, Score Scatter Plot, and Progress overview graph.
 These graphs provide various views on trainees’ activity in training.
-If reference solution has been specified, dashboard tab contains Summary and Reference graph as well.
 Next to the dashboard tab is the Assessment tab.
-Trainee Graph and Command Analysis tabs are present if a reference solution has been provided.
+Command Analysis tab is present if any commands were collected.

 Dashboard#